-Our a3 Funding Structure score captures SkandiaBanken's high proportion of retail deposits, as well as our expectation of an increasing reliance on wholesale funding to support balance-sheet growth, although mainly via covered bonds' issuances.
+Our a3 Funding Structure score captures SkandiaBanken's high proportion of retail deposits, as well as our expectation of an increasing reliance on wholesale funding to support balance-sheet growth.

-Reported retail deposits were SEK40.9 billion as of June 2019, or 51% of the total balance sheet.
-The large majority of these retail deposits are internet based because the bank does not have its own branch network and, in our view, they are more price and confidence sensitive compared with deposits sourced through branches.
-SkandiaBanken's loan-to-deposit ratio stood at 161% as of

-June 2019, compared with 147% as of year-end 2018.
-The SEK25.0 billion gap between customer loans and deposits as of June 2019 is funded mainly with the issuance of debt securities: SEK27.4 billion covered bonds, SEK5.9 billion senior unsecured funding and SEK0.9 billion subordinated debt.
-SkandiaBanken made senior unsecured debt issuances in September 2018, amounting to SEK500 million in total.
+The bank's reported retail deposits were SEK41 billion as of September 2019, or 51% of the total balance sheet.
+Most of these retail deposits are internet based because the bank does not have its own branch network and, in our view, they are more price and confidence sensitive compared with deposits sourced through branches.
+SkandiaBanken's loan-to-deposit ratio was 166% as of September 2019, compared with 147% as of year-end 2018.
+The SEK27.0 billion gap between customer loans and deposits as of September 2019 is funded mainly with the issuance of debt securities: SEK27.2 billion covered bonds, SEK6.2 billion senior unsecured funding and SEK0.9 billion subordinated debt.
+SkandiaBanken made senior unsecured debt issuances in September 2019, amounting to SEK800 million in total.

-We expect the bank to continue to increase its reliance on confidence-sensitive wholesale funding to support its balance-sheet growth.
-This is however mitigated by the fact that most of the issuance will be in SEK-denominated covered bonds, which in our view are less confidence sensitive than senior unsecured bonds because they benefit from a deep local market.
+We expect the bank to continue to increase its reliance on wholesale funding to support its balance-sheet growth.
+This is, however, mitigated by the fact that most of the issuance will be in SEK-denominated covered bonds, which benefit from a large domestic investor base who seek to hold high quality liquid SEK denominated securities.
 We reflect this feature by treating covered bonds denominated in local currency as retail funding, an adjustment shared with most other Swedish banks.
-We expect SkandiaBanken to start issuing non-preferred senior bonds in the coming years to fulfill the Minimum Requirements for own funds and Eligible Liabilities (MREL).
-According to the current decision by the Swedish National Debt Office, SkandiaBanken needs to have 6.5% of its total liabilities and capital in subordinated liabilities.

-SkandiaBanken's liquidity position is adequate, given its wholesale funding needs, as captured by our baa2 assigned Liquid Resources score.
+SkandiaBanken's liquidity is adequate, given its wholesale funding needs, as captured by our baa2 assigned Liquid Resources score.

-The bank's liquid resources/tangible banking assets was 17.4% as of June 2019, and its reported liquidity reserves were SEK14 billion as of the same date.
+The bank's liquid resources/tangible banking assets was 14.2% as of September 2019, and its reported liquidity reserves were SEK11 billion as of the same date.
 The portfolio consists mainly of cash and balances with central banks, and highly rated government securities and secured and unsecured debt issued by financial institutions, mostly in the Nordics.
-SkandiaBanken reported a Liquidity Coverage ratio (LCR) of 234% as of June 2019, up from 188% as of year-end 2018.
+SkandiaBanken reported a liquidity coverage ratio of 225% as of September 2019, up from 188% as of year-end 2018.